 “We just finished praying for you”, Michael countered.
 “Nine Remover of Difficulties.”

 It was a Mexican stand-off in a New Mexico town.
 The heavenly Concourse must have been quite tickled.
-I heard Bill, Jr. over by the window whisper to himself, “Nine of a kind beats two fives”.
+I heard Bill Jr. over by the window whisper to himself, “Nine of a kind beats two fives”.

 The Sisters clucked in their teeth sympathetically, shook their heads, but couldn’t restrain their giggles as they walked down the aisle.
 They took their luggage down from the rack and prepared to leave the train at Las Cruces.
 One of them dug the other in the ribs.
 We could hear her chuckle as she repeated Michael’s words.